 Do you want to know how to format dates in Excel?
-Learning the formulas for Excel dates will make your work on a spreadsheet a whole lot easier!
-To learn more, keep reading below!
+Do you want to work with date and time a lot better in Office Excel?
+Learning the formulas for dates in Excel will make your work on a spreadsheet a whole lot easier!
+To learn more about Excel date formats and time functions that’ll work with any version of Excel, keep reading below!

 Excel Dates | How to Format Dates in Excel